 4 days in the saddle, 500km on the road.
 Here’s how it breaks down.

 An early start allows us to avoid the morning traffic as we pass through the outskirts of London onto quieter roads.
 It’s not long before we are among the rolling fields and villages of rural Kent, passing orchards and traditional oast houses where hops are stored.
-We follow country roads across the hills of the North Downs to Dover and the coast.
-Taking the ferry to Calais, we have dinner on board and cycle the short distance to our hotel in Calais.
+We follow country roads across the hills of North Downs to arrive in Folkestone.
+We’ll have a BBQ dinner before boarding coaches and whiz through the Channel Tunnel to your hotel in Calais.
 A packed meal will be provided on board the coaches, but the restaurant in your hotel will be open if you’d like a hot meal after check in.
 Night in hotel.

 Cycle approx. 136km (85 miles)